ASTANA PRO TEAM

-The capital of Kazakhstan, since renamed Nur-Sultan in honour of former president Nursultan Nazarbayev, lent the name Astana to a world-class cycling team ever since sponsor Liberty Seguros pulled out in May 2006.
-A coalition of state-owned companies of this former Soviet republic in Asia provides the financial backing for the team, which has oft-times changed its management throughout its eventful history.
+The capital of Kazakhstan, renamed from Astana to Nur-Sultan in 2019 in honour of former president Nursultan Nazarbayev, has lent its name to a world-class cycling team ever since sponsor Liberty Seguros pulled out in May 2006.
+The team, backed by a consortium of state-owned companies based in this former Asian Soviet republic, has changed management many times throughout its coloured history.

-The team was booted from the 2007 Tour following the positive test result of its leader and founder Alexander Vinokourov, forcing it to spend some time in Purgatory before making its return.
-Nevertheless, the Kazakh team's 2009 Tour was marred by its break-up into two factions, one coalescing around eventual winner Alberto Contador and another around comeback star Lance Armstrong.
+A positive test result of its leader and founder Alexander Vinokourov led to the team being booted from the 2007 Tour and having to spend some time in cycling purgatory before its return.
+The Kazakh team became the talk of the town in the 2009 Tour as it broke into two factions, one coalescing around eventual winner Alberto Contador and the other around returning star Lance Armstrong.
 The Court of Arbitration for Sport stripped Contador of the 2010 Tour de France title at the end of a long-running legal affair.
-And in 2011, Astana's flagship rider Alexander Vinokourov was in his final curtain call in the Grande Boucle when he fell and broke a bone in the Cantal department.
+In 2011, Astana's totem rider, Alexander Vinokourov, was racing in what was supposed to be his swansong in the Grande Boucle when he crashed and broke a bone in the Cantal department.